 Light Heavy-Duty Vehicle 19,001 to 26,000 lbs.

 How to Determine the Weight of Your Vehicle

 Now you have a general idea of what your car might weigh.
 However, the exact measurements can vary greatly by the type of car you have, the materials used to make the car, and the age of the vehicle.
-Here are some suggestions on how you can be more specific about the weight of your car in tons.
+Here are some suggestions on how to be more specific about the weight of your car in tons.

-Driver side Door – Try opening the driver’s side door of your car.
+Driver-side Door – Try opening the driver’s side door of your car.
 You may be able to find a sticker with the weight listed on it.